ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ git pull --rebase #same as above
     $ git submodule update --init --recursive

-Once running the env-setup script you'll be running from checkout and the default inventory file will be ``/etc/ansible/hosts``.
+After you run the the env-setup script, you will be running from the source code.
+The default inventory file will be ``/etc/ansible/hosts``.
 You can optionally specify an inventory file (see :ref:`inventory`) other than ``/etc/ansible/hosts``:

 .. code-block:: bash